docker-mailserver/docker-mailserver/docs/content/config/advanced/podman.md

     This guide was tested with Fedora 34 using `systemd` and `firewalld`.
 Moreover, it requires Podman version >= 3.2.
 You may be able to substitute `dnf` - Fedora's package maneger - with others such as `apt`.

+!!! warning "About Security"

+    Running podman in rootless mode requires additional modifications in order to keep your mailserver secure.
+    Make sure to read the related documentation.

 ## Installation in Rootfull Mode

 While using Podman, you can just manage docker-mailserver as what you did with Docker.
 Your best friend `setup.sh` includes the minimum code in order to support Podman since it's 100% compatible with the Docker CLI.